jpvelez/restaurant_inspection_analysis/README.md

 2. The second reason is due to the challenge of getting Yelp data.
 Yelp's api has a rate limit of 100 requests per day, so it would have taken approximately two months to get all the data necessary.
 Instead of waiting, I chose to analyze a representative sample of this dataset.

 To make sure my sample was in fact representative, I randomized the list of inspected restaurants I used to query the Yelp api.
 That way, every Yelp api call would return a random sample of the total population of restaurants that appeared both in Yelp and in the inspections dataset.
 The more api calls I made, the larger the sample size would be, but it would still be random with every call.

-I used python's random.shuffle function to randomize the list.
+I used python's random.shuffle function to randomize the restaurant list.
 As far as I could glean from StackOverflow posts, this function provides 'good-enough' randomness for lists with only a few thousand items.

+I made api calls for the first **900 of 6342** restaurants in the randomized list.

 3. The final reason is that matching restaurants in the inspection dataset to restaurants on Yelp proved challenging, so I ended up getting only a subset of restaurants that showed up in both datasets - in other words, a sample of a sample.